(Approx, ex-tax, all vintages)

 Grenache (known as Garnacha in Spain) and Syrah (Shiraz in Australia) are two complementary grape varieties that are blended in France, Spain and the New World.
 Their combination has been one of the most successful red wine marriages, and is at the core of the famous Chateauneuf-du-Pape blend.

-Luberon (Cotes du Luberon prior to 2010) is an appellation for wines made in the picturesque surroundings of the Luberon National Park in south-eastern France.
+Luberon (formerly Cotes du Luberon) is an appellation for wines made in the picturesque surroundings of the Luberon National Park in south-eastern France.
 Geographically wedged between the Rhone and Provence, AOC Cotes du Luberon wines are also stylistically caught between these two regions.
 The Luberon viticultural area is situated between the Ventoux and Coteaux d'Aix-en-Provence appellations, to the north and south respectively.
-All Luberon vineyards are locat ... more
+All Luberon vineyards are located within 20 miles (31k ... more

 The Rhone Valley is a key wine-producing region in the south-east of France.
 It follows the north–south course of the Rhone river for almost 150 miles (240km) from Lyon to the Rhone Delta (the Bouches-du-Rhône), near the Mediterranean coast.

 The length of the valley means that Rhone wines are the product of a wide variety of soil types and ... more

 |Other wines from this producer:|

 |Chateau Val Joanis Cotes du Luberon Reserve Les Griottes, Rhone|

 |Chateau Val Joanis Cotes du Luberon Tradition Blanc, Provence|